desain/owlbear-emanation/README.md

 Options under 'Advanced Options':

 -   **Visibility**: Lets you control which players can see the aura.
+-   **Layer**: Which layer the aura is drawn on.
+Some aura types require the POST_PROCESS layer, and cannot be changed.
 -   **Blend Mode**: For shader-based auras, sets the graphical [blend mode](https://en.wikipedia.org/wiki/Blend_modes) for the shader.
 Ideas: 'PLUS' with the 'Glow' aura is good for simulating lights, and with a pure white 'Range' aura, 'DIFFERENCE' creates an area of negative color, and 'SATURATION' creates an aura that makes the world inside it grayscale.
+-   **Shape Override**: Set the shape of an aura manually, rather than auras taking their shapes from the grid settings.
+This setting overrides any scene-global aura shape setting.

 #### Editing multiple auras at once